arturopstem/webpack-config/README.md

 ## Enjoy

-Now just `npm run start` to open a dev server.
+Now just `npm start` to open a dev server.

 And `npm run build` or `npm run dev` depending which mode you select.